-> This involves meeting ministers, chiefs of police representatives of international organizations.
+This involves meeting ministers, chiefs of police and representatives of international organizations.
 He welcomes high-level visitors to the General Secretariat to learn more about our activities.

 In November 2016, Mr Stock was the first INTERPOL Secretary General to address the United Nations General Assembly, which approved a resolution to further enhance collaboration between the UN and INTERPOL against transnational crime and terrorism.

-Secretary General Stock has also overseen increased cooperation between INTERPOL and other international and regional bodies such as the African Union, the Global Coalition to Defeat ISIS and the Cooperation Council for the Arab States of the Gulf.
+Secretary General Stock has also overseen increased coopertion between INTERPOL and other international and regional bodies such as the African Union, the Global Coalition to Defeat ISIS and the Cooperation Council for the Arab States of the Gulf.

 Overseeing General Secretariat activities